MV Miseford

 MV Miseford is a tugboat built in 1915 by M. Beatty & Sons Ltd. in Welland, Ontario.

 Miseford is 80 feet long, 20 feet wide and has a draught of 9.42 feet.
-It displaces 114 gross tons and was originally powered by a triple-expansion steam engine with two coal-fired boilers (make, size, and info unknown).
+It measures 114 gross tons and was originally powered by a triple-expansion steam engine with two coal-fired boilers (make, size, and info unknown).
 The hull is riveted plate steel from when the tug was originally made.
 This tug was originally built for Alvin J. Misener & Erwin G. Tedford (owned from 1915 to 1922); then it was in possession of the Minister of Game & Fisheries for the Province of Ontario (from 1922 to 1940).
 Since then it has been sold a few times, until 2005, when it was purchased by Thunder Bay Tug Services.

-On November 4, 1965 the Miseford was driven aground by strong winds in the St. Marys River.
-It was "salvaged" in 1966,. the tug was rebuilt and re-powered with a Detroit Diesel Quad-71 power pack, which has 4 Detroit Diesel 6-71 marine engines producing approximately 900 hp, mounted on a single gearbox in 1953, 2 Caterpillar D311 (4-cylinder) diesel generators producing 30 KW each, and a Perkins 4-cylinder diesel hydraulic pump to power the hydraulic bow thruster.
+On November 4, 1965, the Miseford was driven aground by strong winds in the St. Marys River.
+It was salvaged in 1966.
+The tug was rebuilt and re-powered with a Detroit Diesel Quad-71 power pack, which has 4 Detroit Diesel 6-71 marine engines producing approximately 680 hp, mounted on a single gearbox in 1953, 2 Caterpillar D311 (4-cylinder) diesel generators producing 30 KW each, and a Perkins 4-cylinder diesel hydraulic pump to power the hydraulic bow thruster.

 As of 2005, Miseford is operating in Thunder Bay as a harbor tug owned by Thunder Bay Tug Services along with two other tugs, MV Glenada and MV Point Valour.